owid/covid-19-data/public/data/owid-covid-data-codebook.md

 Column|Description|Source
 ------|-----------|------
 `iso_code`|ISO 3166-1 alpha-3 – three-letter country codes|International Organization for Standardization
-`location`|Geographical location|Our World in Data
+`continent`|Continent of the geographical location|Our World in Data `location`|Geographical location|Our World in Data
 `date`|Date of observation|Our World in Data
 `total_cases`|Total confirmed cases of COVID-19|European Centre for Disease Prevention and Control